Scottie Pippen: Houston Rockets (1999)

 Alongside Barkley, his former Olympic teammate and future NBA Hall of Famer, Pippen joined Hakeem Olajuwon, but on-court chemistry problems emerged, especially with Barkley.
 Pippen had his first triple-double in a 93–87 loss against the Atlanta Hawks as he had 15 points, 10 rebounds and 11 assists in addition to 1 steal in 46 minutes of play.
 On April 22, 1999, Pippen was detained by police on suspicion of driving while intoxicated.
 The charges were later dropped due to insufficient evidence.
 Pippen had his second triple-double of the season in a 106–101 loss against the Los Angeles Clippers, posting 23 points, 10 assists, and 10 rebounds in addition to 6 steals in 45 minutes of play.
 Despite averaging a career-high in minutes per game with 40.2 and finishing 4th in the NBA in minutes played, Pippen's scoring was down to 14.5 points per game, his lowest since his rookie year, and he made a career-low 43.2 percent of his shots.
 However, he also averaged his exceptional combination for a small forward of 6.5 rebounds and 5.9 assists per game, and was named to the NBA All-Defensive first team for the 8th time.
 The Rockets finished the season with a 31–19 record, third in the Midwest Division and fifth in the Western Conference.
 They faced the Los Angeles Lakers in the first round of the playoffs.
 In game 3 of the series, Pippen scored 37 points and had 13 rebounds, 4 assists, and 1 block in staving off elimination.
 The Lakers went on to win the series the following game, defeating Houston 98–88.

 Following the season's end and the Rockets' early elimination from the playoffs, Pippen expressed a desire to be traded.
 Charles Barkley appeared on Up Close and openly criticized Pippen, saying, "For him to want to leave after one year, it disappointed me greatly.
 The Rockets went out of their way to get Scottie and the fans have treated him well, so I was just disappointed in him."
 Pippen responded by saying, "I wouldn't give Charles Barkley an apology at gunpoint.
 He can never expect an apology from me.
 If anything, he owes me an apology for coming to play with his fat butt."
 He stated that the main reasons for his departure were Barkley's selfishness and his lack of desire to win.
 He also expressed the wish to play for his former coach Phil Jackson, who was now coaching the Los Angeles Lakers.
 Pippen said one of the reasons he wanted to play for Jackson was that he longed to return to the system in which they won six NBA titles together in Chicago.
-Pippen was traded by the Houston Rockets to the Portland Trail Blazers on October 2, 1999, in exchange for Stacey Augmon, Kelvin Cato, Ed Gray, Carlos Rogers, Brian Shaw and Walt Williams.
+Pippen was traded to the Portland Trail Blazers on October 2, 1999, in exchange for Stacey Augmon, Kelvin Cato, Ed Gray, Carlos Rogers, Brian Shaw and Walt Williams.